chopchopmasteronion/bluefalcon/README.md

 - To manually run the linter:
   - 'node_modules/tslint/bin/tslint -c tslint.json src/app/**/*.ts'

+## Code coverage
+- To manually run the full code coverage and generate an html report in coverage/src/app/index.html
+  - ng test --watch false --code-coverage

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.